zitadel/zitadel/docs/docs/examples/call-zitadel-api/go.md

 ### Create example client

 Create a new go file with the content below.
 This will create a client for the management api and call its `GetMyOrg` function.
-The SDK will make sure you will have access to the API by retrieving a Bearer Token using JWT Profile with the provided scopes (`openid` and `urn:zitadel:iam:org:project:id:ZITADEL:aud`).
+The SDK will make sure you will have access to the API by retrieving a Bearer Token using JWT Profile with the provided scopes (`openid` and `urn:zitadel:iam:org:project:id:zitadel:aud`).
 Make sure to fill the vars `issuer` and `api`.

 The issuer and api is the domain of your instance you can find it on the instance detail in the ZITADEL Cloud Customer Portal or in the ZITADEL Console.